h2oai/h2o-3/h2o-docs/src/product/welcome.rst

    `here <http://www.h2o.ai/download/h2o/python>`__
    to view instructions on how to use H2O with Python.

--  `Python readme <https://github.com/h2oai/h2o-3/blob/master/h2o-py/README.rst>`_: This document describes how to setup and install the prerequisites for using Python with H2O.

 -  `Python docs <../h2o-py/docs/index.html>`_: This document represents the definitive guide to using Python with H2O.

--  `Python Parity <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/upgrade/PythonParity.md>`_: This document is is a list of Python capabilities that were previously available only through the H2O R interface but are now available in H2O using the Python interface.

 -   `Grid Search in Python <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/H2O_tutorial_eeg_eyestate.ipynb>`_: This notebook demonstrates the use of grid search in Python.

 R Users
 -------

-Don't worry, R users - we still provide R support in the latest version of H2O, just as before.
-The R components of H2O have been cleaned up, simplified, and standardized, so the command format is easier and more intuitive.
-Due to these improvements, be aware that any scripts created with previous versions of H2O will need some revision to be compatible with the latest version.

-We have provided the following helpful resources to assist R users in upgrading to the latest version, including a document that outlines the differences between versions and a tool that reviews scripts for deprecated or renamed parameters.

 Currently, the only version of R that is known to be incompatible with H2O is R version 3.1.0 (codename "Spring Dance").
 If you are using that